 Where Do Katniss Plants Grow?

-Different forms of katniss can be found in most parts of the U.S. and are native to North America.
+Different forms of katniss can be found in most parts of the United States and are native to North America.
 Most katniss plants are also considered marginal or bog plants.
 This means that while they can survive in a non-swampy area, they prefer to grow in wet and boggy areas.
 It is not uncommon to see these striking plants growing in ditches, ponds, marshes or the edge of streams.

 How to Grow Katniss